appvia/terranetes/docs/terranetes-controller/cli/tnctl_logs.md

 ### Options

 ```
-  -f, --follow             follow the logs
+  -f, --follow             Follow the logs
   -h, --help               help for logs
-      --name string        Is the name of the resource to create
-  -n, --namespace string   The namespace of the resource (default "default")
+  -n, --namespace string   The namespace of the Configuration resource (default "default")
-      --stage string       Selects the stage to show logs for, else defaults to the condition
+      --stage string       Select the stage to show logs for, else defaults to the current Configuration state
 ```

 ### Options inherited from parent commands